The feeling you get just by the thought of ending a relationship is overwhelming, let alone take the courage and leave a relationship.

 Conclusion – Signs that show your relationship is over

-Relationships are about caring and being taken care of, loving and being loved, respecting and being respected, in other words giving and receiving.
-It is healthy to find a balance between them.
+Relationships are about caring and being taken care of, loving and being loved, respecting and being respected, in other words, reciprocation.

-It is important that we take lessons from every experience, bitter or sweet, in order to learn to grow and move forward, with the understanding that amazing things are ahead of us.
+We must take lessons from every experience, bitter or sweet, to learn to grow and move forward, with the understanding that amazing things are ahead of us.